Search

 Stamp Duty Land Tax (SDLT), or stamp duty for short, is a tax you pay when buying a residential home or piece of land in England and Northern Ireland.

-Scotland and Wales have their own versions of property tax, which are similar to stamp duty.
+Scotland and Wales have their own versions of property tax, which are similar to stamp duty, but with different rules and rates.
+In Scotland home buyers pay Land and Buildings Transaction Tax, while in Wales there is Land Transaction Tax

 How much is stamp duty?